GJComber/Tanggram_CaseStudy/README.md

  Tanngram is in the Wealth Management sector as a Fintech startup

- Traditional paths and methods are becomiing limiting and will eventually be a small sector of the industry
+ Traditional paths and methods are becoming limiting and will eventually be a small sector of the industry

  The sector has seen a transformation towards digital products.
 Faster easier mobile solutions.